suprasauce/RNN/README.md

 The context length(the length of the english sequences fed into the model) is 100 and no truncated bptt is used here.
 The activation funtions are used as usual, nothing fancy.

 ## Training
+* Data Preparation: A sliding window approach is used to create sequences, resulting in around 33,000 total sequences.
+* Splitting Data: The training data is split into training (95%) and validation (5%) datasets.
+* Optimization: Stochastic Gradient Descent (SGD) is used as the training algorithm without batch processing.
+* Learning Rate: The learning rate is kept fixed at '0.1' throughout the training process.
-I used sliding window approach to create sequences.
-So there were around 33k total sequences.
-All the models were trained for 10 epochs on the training data.
-The training data was split into training data(95%) and validaiton data(5%).
+* Epochs: All models are trained for 10 epochs on the training data.
-Stochastic gradient descent was used as a training algorithm with no batch processng.
-The learning rate was kept fixed at '0.1' throughout the whole training.

 ## Prediction Stage
 The models which had the lowest validation loss were selected for the prediction stage.
 Below is the output for the respective models based on the seed value ```I am a very```: